open-life-science/open-life-science.github.io/_posts/2023-07-17-ols-7-mapping-open-science-communities-LATAM.md

 Thanks to our multiple meetings with our mentor and the experts, we were able to create a strategy and plan specific actions to carry out in order to achieve our goals.
 Some of these are listed below:

-📝 Creating a monthly newsletter with content regarding open science, inspired by UNESCO’s recommendations.
+- 📝 Creating a monthly newsletter with content regarding open science, inspired by UNESCO's recommendations.

-🤝 Establish collaborations with fellow communities to enhance de dissemination of the project, the collection of data, and recruiting of collaborators.
+- 🤝 Establish collaborations with fellow communities to enhance de dissemination of the project, the collection of data, and recruiting of collaborators.

-📊 Program the application to showcase the data we collect in a way that is accessible to all potential users and contributors.
+- 📊 Program the application to showcase the data we collect in a way that is accessible to all potential users and contributors.

-🎤Present our work at meetings and conferences.
+- 🎤 Present our work at meetings and conferences.

 ### Staying connected